OmniPlus/android/README.md

     source build/envsetup.sh

 Download device sources of your device:
-    breakfast maguro (hammerhead is codename of Galaxy Nexus.
+    breakfast maguro (maguro is codename of Galaxy Nexus.
 So on.)

 Then download vendor blobs for your device:
     Open up https://github.com/DonkeyCoyote with your web browser.
 For example if you're gonna build for Galaxy Nexus, select proprietary_vendor_samsung repository, then make sure 4.4 branch is selected.
 Then hit download button.
 I'm assuming you're gonna build for Galaxy Nexus, so extract "maguro" folder to omniplus_folder/vendor/samsung/ directory.
 Of course there is no folder called "samsung" there, create that.
 I said "samsung" folder because manufacturer of Galaxy Nexus is Samsung, and so on.